 By and large, the site doesn’t concern themselves with actor documentaries but there are one or two with much genre overlap such as Lon Chaney: A Thousand Faces (2000), That Guy Dick Miller (2014) about B movie actor Dick Miller, For the Love of Spock (2016) about Leonard Nimoy and Becoming Bond (2017) about James Bond actor George Lazenby, as well as The Captains (2011) profiling the actors who played the captains of the various Star Trek series.

 Documentaries About Fandom

 Trekkies (1997) and its sequel Trekkies 2 (2004) began a fad of documentaries concerned with the oddities and peculiarities of genre Fandom – in this case the vagaries of Star Trek fandom.
-Star Trek fandom is also the subject of Earthlings: Ugly Bags of Mostly Water (2004) and the William Shatner directed Get a Life!
-(2012), while Shatner also fronted How William Shatner Changed the World (2005) about the influence of Star Trek in the real world.
+Star Trek fandom is also the subject of Earthlings: Ugly Bags of Mostly Water (2004), Trek Nation (2011) and the William Shatner directed Get a Life!
+(2012), while Shatner also fronted How William Shatner Changed the World (2005) and The Truth is in the Stars (2017) about the influence of Star Trek in the real world.